richardchien/data-structure/README.md

 Data Structure in C
 =========

-Here's an implementation of some data structures in clang.
+Here's an implementation of some data structures in C.